Xbox network: History

 Play Anywhere was originally released as Live Anywhere as a cross-platform initiative to bring the Xbox network to a wide variety of Microsoft platforms and devices, including Xbox, Xbox 360, Microsoft Windows (Vista and 7), Windows Phone, and Zune.
 Microsoft's Chris Early said of Live Anywhere in 2006 that "it [was] a long-term project expected to be rolled out over several years".
 While a concept service for mobile devices was demonstrated at E3 2006 and CES 2006 on a Motorola Q mobile phone, it never released.

 On February 15, 2010, Microsoft announced its new mobile operating system, Windows Phone.
 With Windows Phone 7 and Windows Mobile 10, Microsoft integrated full Xbox Live functionality.
 Windows Phone has since been discontinued.

 At E3 2016 on June 14, 2016, Play Anywhere was announced, rebranding Live Anywhere, and releasing on September 13, 2016.

 Xbox Game Pass

 Signing up for the Xbox network is free, but a recurring subscription to Xbox Game Pass is required to access community features such as online multiplayer for paid games, game recording, and media sharing.
 The service includes access to a library of games which can be downloaded and played at no additional charge; they become locked and unplayable if the subscription lapses, or the title is no longer available to Game Pass.
-While initially requiring the subscription, online multiplayer on free-to-play titles, as well as the party chat feature on Xbox consoles, no longer need a subscription to use as of April 2021.
+While initially requiring a subscription, online multiplayer on free-to-play titles, as well as the party chat feature on Xbox consoles, no longer need a subscription to use as of April 2021.

 The service is available in multiple tiers: